sebdanielsson/hogwarts-docusaurus/blog/2020-02-03-install-wireguard-client-on-arch-linux.md

 ```

 ### Configure your first tunnel
+In this tutorial we'll use wg0 as the name for our WireGuard interface.
+If you already have a WireGuard configuration named wg0, make sure to use another name for this configuration.

 Below is an example configfor routing all traffic except local (192.168.1.*) through the VPN.
 If your local subnet is on e.g. 192.168.0.X

 ```bash title="/etc/wireguard/wg0.conf"